Mahadihfahim/a1qa-intership/README.md

 # a1qa-intership

-Thare are a pdf file attached contain some screen shot of bug report in JIRA based on severity
+Thare are a pdf file attached contain some screen shot of bug report in JIRA based on severity and also have test documentation and quality report